 Here’s how the move towards new operational practices and digital strategies has them well positioned to meet tomorrow’s shifting requirements.

-The ongoing COVID-19 pandemic has led to serious fluctuations in the supply and demand for manufactured products.
+The COVID-19 pandemic led to serious fluctuations in the supply and demand for manufactured products.

 We’ve long known that market or supply chain disruptions in one part of the world can have international implications.
 But what we’re seeing now is truly unprecedented.